Jamie Tanna's profile photo Jamie Tanna

 Deliveroo Senior Software Engineer

-Senior Software Engineer in a team of 10, working on software that connects consumers, riders, restaurants and agents, making sure everyone has a great experience with Deliveroo
+Senior Software Engineer in a team of 12 across the UK and India, working on software that connects consumers, riders, restaurants and agents, making sure everyone has a great experience with Deliveroo

 • Led work to build a new Go API, with a heavy focus on design-first OpenAPI, with integration into a TypeScript consumer codebase, as well as retrofitting OpenAPI into a Rails codebase to improve speed of integration as well as improving the documentation around the service.
 The pattern for design-first OpenAPI has been adopted across several other projects in the org.
 Involved working with the Open Source project to upstream changes to allow it to work with different functional requirements, and through continued development on the library, I am now a maintainer on the project